About Webhooks

 Events

-Events are at the core of webhooks.
-These webhooks fire whenever a certain action is taken in the system.
-You can chose to receive webhooks on All events, or click on Select individual events and then select only those events that you are interested in.
+Events are at the core of Webhooks.
+These Webhooks fire whenever a certain action is taken in the system.
+You can choose to receive Webhooks on All events

 Secret

-Setting a webhook secret allows you to ensure that POST
+Setting a Webhook secret allows you to ensure that POST

 requests sent to the payload URL are from Etlworks and weren't tempered with.
 When you set a secret, you'll receive the X-Etl-Webhook-Signature

-header in the webhook POST
+header in the Webhook POST

 header.